Oregon adopts emergency rules to protect workers from smoke

 The Oregon Occupational Safety and Health administration is working on adopting permanent rules this fall to protect workers from wildfire smoke and extreme heat.
 The agency is also working on permanent standards to protect workers in labor housing.

 The new rules require that employers make an effort, whenever feasible, to change work schedules or relocate work when air quality levels reach 201, which is considered very unhealthy.
 If employees will be exposed to air quality levels above 201, employers must ensure that workers wear N95 respirators.
-For this year, employers can substitute KN95 masks as long as air quality levels are below 499.
+For this year, employers can substitute those respirators with KN95 masks as long as air quality levels are below 499.
 The air quality index doesn’t track levels above 500.

 Employers must also maintain an adequate supply of respirators when air quality levels exceed 101, which is considered unhealthy to sensitive groups.
 Employers must also develop a communication system to alert workers to air quality hazards and train workers who may be exposed to unhealthy air on the health risks of wildfire smoke and emergency procedures to protect workers.
 Those trainings must take place before Aug.
 16.